IndustrialArduino/OTA-on-ESP/OTA_on_ESP32_over_EC25_via_SMS/README.md

 ```

-## Running the OTA Update
+🔄 Running the OTA Update
-###  1.The ESP32 listens for incoming SMS messages.
+The ESP32 listens for incoming SMS messages.

-###  2.When it receives update, it:
+When it receives update, it:

-    - Connects to the internet.
+Connects to the internet

-    - Configures SSL.
+Configures SSL

-    - Downloads the firmware to RAM:firmware.bin.
+Downloads the firmware to RAM:firmware.bin

-    - Streams it chunk-by-chunk to ESP32 flash.
+Streams it chunk-by-chunk to ESP32 flash

-    - Closes the file and restarts.
+Closes the file and restarts

-###  3.Sends an SMS: Firmware Updated Successfully
+Sends an SMS: Firmware Updated Successfully

 ## Example Output